gheenc/Computational-Methods/pset2/README.md

+**The correct notebooks for these are 'pset2 problem1 take 3,' 'pset problem2 take4,' and 'pset2 problem3.'**

 ## Problem 1 ##
 **a.**
 I began by reading in the words list and creating a list of individual words to be added to the bloom filter.